Chelwin/Chelwin.github.io/_posts/2018-11-28 Refreshing HTML and HTML5.md

 redirects to the footer of the page with the id #footer.

 - Use target = "_blank" with anchor tag to force opening of the link referenced in the href attribute in a new window-tab

+- Create a deaed link by setting the href attribute to `"#"`